-VISORS Finite State Machine
+B. VISORS Finite State Machine

-To manage the payload mission modes, spacecraft formation role, and subsystem states, the HSA includes a software module called the Payload State Machine (PSM).
+To manage the mission modes, subsystem states, and spacecraft role of each spacecraft, the HSA includes a software module called the Payload State Machine (PSM).
 Since the mission mode and subsystem states are inherently tied together, only one software module was needed to control both items instead of separating control into distinct modules.
 For conciseness and simplicity, the spacecraft role - active or passive - is also managed by the PSM even though it is not directly tied to a mission mode or subsystem state (since either spacecraft can be active or passive at any point).

 The PSM can manipulate the modes, states, and roles of the spacecraft and formation in three different ways - via ground command, via predetermined nominal operations configurations, and via off-nominal fault response operations.
 Firstly, the PSM can always be commanded to change any modes, states, or roles via ground command.
 Regardless of what is occurring internally on the spacecraft, commands from the ground always take precedence over any autonomous actions.
-This decision was made so that ground operators could retain full manual control in case on-board autonomy did not behave as expected.
 Secondly, during nominal operations the PSM changes its modes based on interactions with the GNC Controller; once the GNC algorithms have transitioned between the various mission-defined relative orbits, the PSM will be alerted to change into the corresponding mode.
 During each of the nominal modes, the subsystem states are toggled based on the parameterized configuration that corresponds to each mission mode.
 During nominal operations, the spacecraft's role does not change and is set to whatever the ground operators designated at the beginning of the mission.
 Finally, the PSM can change any mode, state, or role via recommendations from the fault management system.
 Depending on the type of fault - collision risk, hardware fault, software fault - the PSM will change the mission mode, subsystem states, or spacecraft role.

 State machines on formation flying missions have another layer of complexity as the mission must decide how they want to address congruency in the states between the spacecraft.
 For the VISORS mission, congruency is achieved by ensuring that both spacecraft must always attempt to be in the same payload mission mode as the other spacecraft.
 This means that the spacecraft must always be interchanging their mission modes over the XLINK system.
-However, while symmetry in states between spacecraft is preferred, there are a few operational scenarios where the spacecraft are not in the same mission mode.
-For example, if the active (maneuvering) spacecraft goes into Escape mode the passive (non-maneuvering) spacecraft will automatically transition into Safe mode since it is not performing a maneuver.
-This ensures that both spacecraft do not perform escape maneuvers at the same time.
+However, while perfect symmetry in states between spacecraft is always the goal of the PSM, there are a few operational situations where the spacecraft are not in the same mission mode.
+If one of the spacecraft goes into Escape mode or leaves the FRP spacecraft mode (and thus the PSM gets shut off), the other spacecraft will automatically go into Safe mode.
+This ensures that the nominally functioning spacecraft does not perform excessive propulsive maneuvers and can safely wait for the ground to intervene.
 The HSA requirements surrounding the PSM are found in Table 5.